tweag/guides/documentation/code.md

   is, the hierarchy of text files needs to be fleshed out sufficiently so the new state can be communicated to a person unfamiliar with the package.
 Examples:
-    - The scope of the solution a package implements changes as a result of adding or removing definitions.
+    - The scope of the solution a package implements changes, as a result of adding or removing definitions.
     - The way in which a package solves the problem changes, as the result of a total or partial redesign.